 Clean up your dog's environment

-Most people are concerned about a dog's behaviour when they think about cleaning up their dog's environment, but your dog's environment can also have a massive impact on their physical health.
+Most people are concerned about a dog's behavior when they think about cleaning up their dog's environment, but your dog's environment can also have a massive impact on their physical health.

 Dogs are also sensitive to pesticides and fertilizers.
 If you absolutely must use these on your lawn, find a friend or relative your dog can stay with for a few days while the chemicals settle into the ground.
 If you suspect your dog has been rolling around on pesticide heavy grass while out and about, bathe them as soon as you get home.